ACADEMY OF SCHOLARS: Advisor-Margaret Piela

 North Carolina Science Olympiad (NCSO) is a non-profit organization with the mission to attract and retain the pool of K-12 students entering science, technology, engineering, and mathematics (STEM) degrees and careers in North Carolina.
 Every year NCSO hosts tournaments on university, community college, and public school campuses across the state.
-These tournaments are rigorous, academic, interscholastic competitions that consist of a series of different hands-on, interactive, challenging and inquiry-based events that are well balanced between the various disciplines of biology, earth science, environmental science, chemistry, physics, engineering and technology.
-The challenging and self-motivating events of NCSO align with the North Carolina Standard Course of Study as well as the National Science Education Standards.
+These tournaments are rigorous, academic, interscholastic competitions that consist of a series of different hands-on, interactive, challenging and inquiry-based events that are well balanced between the various disciplines of biology, earth science, environmental science, chemistry, physics, engineering, and technology.
+The challenging and self-motivating events of NCSO align with the North Carolina Standard Course of Study, as well as the National Science Education Standards.
 The events are designed to enhance and strengthen both science content and process skills.

-SKILLS USA: Advisor-Charles Walter and Nattlie McArthur
+SKILLS USA: Advisors-Charles Walter and Nattlie McArthur

 Skills USA is a partnership of students, teachers, and industry working together to ensure America has a skilled workforce.
 Skills USA helps each student excel.
 Its mission is to help its members become world class workers, leaders, and responsible American citizens.

 SOCIEDAD HONORARIA HISPANICA (Spanish NHS): Advisor-Mercedes Harris

 The Sociedad Honoraria Hispánica was formed by the American Association of Teachers of Spanish and Portuguese to recognize the academic achievement of students of Spanish/Portuguese in high schools in the United States.

 The Spanish Club’s goal is to help students gain knowledge and understanding of Spanish countries and culture.
 The club focuses on the food, dances, customs, and traditions of Spanish countries.